 We hope you and your family are in good health.

-Were opened to patients on June 8th and are able to offer our full range of dental care in a safe environment.
+We are open to patients and are able to offer our full range of dental care in a safe environment.

 Infection control has always been a top priority for our practice, and you may have seen this during your visits to our surgery.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep patients and staff safe.